m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 ## OCaml

 Perhaps the closest to what Rust offers - it's no coincidence the first Rust compiler was written in it.
-There's a lot to like about OCaml - proper typing but a simpler implementation and better performance-analysis story than Haskell.
+There's a lot to like about OCaml - decent[3] typing but a simpler implementation and better performance-analysis story than Haskell.

 [1] No doubt to the horror of purists.
 But I think it's important to provide an incremental migration path; until someone has seen the difficulties with unmanaged side effects - or rather, the advantages of pure code *in a language that takes advantage of it* - for themselves, asking them to do a lot of bookkeeping for no visible benefit is not going to be persuasive.

 [2] "Social issues" being a euphemism for one particular individual.
 But that's another topic.

+[3] Ish - I couldn't live without higher-kinded types these days, so